pascholda1/apidocjs2typescript/README.md

 # (WIP) ApiDocJS2TypeScript

-[APIDOC](http://apidocjs.com) to Typescript Definition file convertor.
+[APIDOC](http://apidocjs.com) to the Typescript Generator.

+The generator creates a ready-to-use API connection based on your ApiDocJs documentation.

 ## Installation